lenskit/lkpy/docs/guide/splitting.rst

 Experiment code should generally use these functions to prepare train-test files for training and evaluating algorithms.
-For example, the following will perform a user-based 5-fold cross-validation as was the default in the old LensKit:
+For example, the following will perform a user-based 5-fold cross-validation as was the default in older versions of
+LensKit:

 .. code:: python